mdal-lang/mdal-lang.github.io/README.md

 * There is a standard design for posting routines (e. g.
 Post, Post (Yes/No), Jnl.
 Check Line, Jnl.
 Post Line).
 * There is a standard set of customizations required to integrate the solution into the BC standard (e. g.
 Navigate, Source Code Setup, Comment Line Table Name).

-Because of these patterns there is a high portion of code that can be considered as "boilerplate code" because it is either completely identical in every solution or can be derived after investigating the data model. `mdAL` aims at automatically generating this "boilerplate code" from a `mdAL` model file.
+Because of these patterns, there is a high portion of code that can be considered as "boilerplate code" because it is either completely identical in every solution or can be derived after investigating the data model. `mdAL` aims at automatically generating this "boilerplate code" from a `mdAL` model file.

 ## Features